Andenes or platforms for agriculture in Peru

-Returning to food systems based on agroecology will reduce poverty, end hunger, heal damaged land, sequester carbon, and improve health.
+Restore and employ food systems based on agroecology to reduce poverty, end hunger, heal damaged land, sequester carbon, and improve health.

 Agroecology is a nature-based food production system integrating biology, ecology, sociology, economics, and activism.
-It is simultaneously a scientific discipline, a suite of time-tested regenerative farming practices, and a social movement.
-It views agricultural areas, whether small or large, as ecosystems.
+Utilized around the world, it is simultaneously a scientific discipline, a suite of time-tested regenerative farming practices, and a social movement.
+Agroecology views agricultural areas, whether small or large, as ecosystems.
 It combines Indigenous and traditional agriculture with multidisciplinary scientific research and new technology, with the goal of increasing food production, improving livelihoods for farmers, strengthening food security and nutrition, reducing pesticides, replenishing soil health, supporting wildlife, and building resilience to climate change.
 It can end hunger.
 It creates equitable food systems.
 It values diversity, localized solutions, and interdependence.
+It has a role in urban environments as well.

 Action Items